For those of us that are old enough to remember the Disney movie Mary Poppin’s you can be forgiven for thinking about the song that goes like this….

 Because while it is…

-Possible that your dog could be suffering from gangliosidosis, it also possible that he or she may be suffering from any number of other neurological conditions including but not limited to:
+It is possible that your dog could be suffering from gangliosidosis; it is also possible that they may be suffering from any number of other neurological conditions, including but not limited to:

 - Mucopolysaccaridosis,